Descent to Caldeira

 On the descent to Caldeira (caldera), it is possible to observe all the abundant exuberance of the wet Laurel Forest.
-This is one of the most precious natural flora redoubts of the archipelago, located in the caldera of a volcano with an area of about 330 hectares, 2 kilometres in diameter and an average depth of 400 metres.
+This is one of the most precious natural flora redoubts of the Archipelago, located in the caldera of a volcano with about 330 hectares, 2 kilometres in diameter and an average depth of 400 metres.

 Given the need to preserve the natural values present in the Caldeira do Faial, with emphasis on the geological, biological and landscape uniqueness of this place, the Access regulation to the interior of the Faial Caldera was created.

 According to this regulation, the visit to the Caldeira's interior is made between sunrise and sunset, always accompanied by a Faial Nature Park's guide, and has a maximum load capacity of 40 visitors per day, without exceeding the maximum period of three hours.

 Access regulation to the interior of the Faial Caldera, click here (in Portuguese).